Is doing MBA after Engineering Worthwhile?

 Even though business administration and engineering are almost like the two different poles of a magnet still they are somehow needed together to survive in competition.
 Business administrator manages and controls the business while the engineer deals with the technical aspect s as per the requirement of the company.
 But if there will be no coordination among the employer and employee then how would the organisation progress and succeed??
 So if an engineer have additional MBA qualification then it would be easier for him to understand the nature and style of doing business of his company.
 Similarly a business administrator having MBA qualification makes more favourable decisions regarding the welfare and development for a software company than an ordinary MBA.
 So in this way engineering and MBA has interdependence to run a successful software company.

-Read Here, Full Time MBA V/S Part Time MBA: 7 Factors You Must Consider To Choose Suitable Option For You
+Read Here, Full Time MBA V/S Part-Time MBA: 7 Factors You Must Consider To Choose Suitable Option For You

 Benefits of MBA after engineering

-1. Gives knowledge about business world-
+1. Gives knowledge about the business world-

 An MBA program gives engineers more exposure to business and management related aspects which are not taught in an engineering program.
 With the help of this qualification they gain the knowledge before entering into a job, otherwise they would have learnt it with their experience after doing job for many years.
 An MBA degree adds strategic & qualitative skills to students’ analytical capability, making them a perfect choice for any employer.